Reorganization plan of United States Army: Origin and initial design

+In 2007 a new deployment scheme known as Grow the Army was adopted that enabled the Army to carry out continuous operations.
+The plan was modified several times including an expansion of troop numbers in 2007 and changes to the number of modular brigades.
+On 25 June 2013, plans were announced to disband 13 modular brigade combat teams (BCTs) and expand the remaining brigades with an extra maneuver battalion, extra fires batteries, and an engineer battalion.

-In 2016 the Army force generation process ARFORGEN was sidelined because it relied mostly on the Active Army, in favor of the total force policy, which includes the Reserve and National Guard; in the new model, the total force could have fallen to 980,000 by 2018, subject to DoD's Defense Strategic Guidance to the Joint Staff.
+In 2016, the Army force generation process ARFORGEN was sidelined because it relied mostly on the Active Army, in favor of the total force policy, which includes the Reserve and National Guard; in the new model, the total force could have fallen to 980,000 by 2018, subject to DoD's Defense Strategic Guidance to the Joint Staff.
 By 15 June 2017, the Department of the Army approved an increase in the Active Army's end-strength from 475,000 to 476,000.
 The total Army end-strength increases to 1.018 million.